Antique Cupid Brooch

 This product is currently sold out.

-A beautiful and genuine historical piece, this brooch bears a hand-painted image, “en grissent” (in grayscale), of Cupid, the Roman god of love, offering a dove to his partner, Psyche, goddess of the soul.
-This French brooch holds the intricately-painted scene within a bordered rose-gold bezel setting, with a silver backing, surrounded by an array of various paste stones, in faceted pear and round shapes.
+A beautiful and genuine historical piece, this brooch has a hand-painted image, “en grissent” , of Cupid, the Roman god of love, offering a dove to his partner, Psyche, goddess of the soul.
+This French brooch holds the intricately-painted scene within a bordered rose-gold bezel setting, with a silver backing, surrounded by paste stones, in faceted pear and round shapes.
 The paste stones, were they diamonds, would total to approximately 12 carats in total weight, and are set in silver.
 The back of the brooch has what appears to be a later-added reinforcement in a gold-tone base metal (possibly brass), with a pin and closure on top, for fastening the brooch.
 This beautiful piece is a wonderful example of French historical jewelry craftsmanship, and is an outstanding potential addition to any collection.

 Materials and Features: